Philip Guard

 Philip John Guard (29 November 1928 – May 2024) was an English stage actor who occasionally appeared in film and television.

 Life and career

 Philip John Guard was born in Rochford, Essex, on 29 November 1928.

-Guard appeared occasionally in film and television, but has been more prolific on stage.
+Guard appeared occasionally in film and television, though was more prolific on stage.

 In 1956, he married the actress Charlotte Mitchell; they separated in 1968.
 Their sons are the actors Christopher Guard and Dominic Guard, and daughter Candy Guard, a writer and animator.

 Guard appeared, unwittingly, alongside Mark Dignam and John Bryning, on the fade-out of The Beatles' song "I Am the Walrus," on which a 1967 BBC radio broadcast of King Lear can be heard with Guard playing "Edgar."

 Guard died in May 2024, at the age of 95.